farhat-is-coding/farhat-is-coding/README.md

 - Leveraging cloud platforms like **AWS** and **GCP** to deploy and manage applications.
 - Ensuring code quality and smooth collaboration using **Git** and **GitHub**.

-## 🌟 My Journey:
-At Beyond Technologies, I led the development of a feature-rich Flutter app, seamlessly integrating it with an Express backend.
-My role involved everything from designing user interfaces to optimizing database queries and setting up CI/CD pipelines.
-I also explored cross-platform development frameworks like React Native and Xamarin, constantly seeking the best tools to enhance user experiences.

 ## 🔧 Skills & Technologies:
 - **Languages**: TypeScript, JavaScript, Java
 - **Frontend**: React.js, Next.js, Flutter